CN-UPB/DeepCoMP/README.md

 ## Todos

+* Update reward calc to check connection at beginning and end of time step; not just beginning
 * Eval with UE moving at different random speeds (fast, slow).
 Any impact on connections?
     * Data rate should help make the decision when to connect to new BS
     * Penalty for connecting to multiple BS?
+* Multiple UEs: Test & debug; try adding ID of UE to which obs refers inside obs; or just obs of all UEs
 * Add schedules/RBs to radio model as capacity?
 Once I consider multiple UEs
 * As soon as centralized works: Move to distributed RL.
 Even before adding offloading.